- 60-80 g parsley leaves thick stems removed, leaves and thin stems finely chopped

 - 1 tsp dry oregano

-- 10-20 g fresh green herbs optional – oregano, basil, cilantro – thick stems removed, leaves and thin stems finely chopped
+- 10-20 g fresh green herbs optional – oregano, basil, cilantro/coriander leaf, chives all work pick one or two, don't go crazy, thick stems removed, leaves and thin stems finely chopped

 - 2 spring onions green and white parts – finely sliced